-(Replaced by Ordinance No. 183657; amended by Ordinance No. 183995, effective August 13, 2010.)
+(Replaced by Ordinance No. 183657; Amended by Ordinance Nos.
+183995, 186416, 189159 and 189292, effective December 12, 2018.)

-A. Purpose.
+- A. Purpose.
 The Police Review Board ("Board") is an advisory body to the Chief of Police ("Chief").
-The Review Board will make recommendations as to findings and proposed officer discipline to the Chief of Police.

-B. Powers of the Board:

-- 1. Review incidents and investigations.
-The Board shall review incidents and investigated complaints of alleged misconduct by non-probationary sworn officers ("officers") who are employed by the Portland Police Bureau ("Bureau") in the following cases: - The supervising Assistant Chief, the Director of the Independent a.
-Police Review Division of the Auditor ("IPR") or the Captain of the Internal Affairs Division of the Bureau ("IAD") controverts the findings or proposed discipline of the Reporting Unit ("RU") manager pursuant to Code Section 3.21.120. - b.
-Investigations resulting in a recommended sustained finding and the proposed recommended discipline is suspension without pay or greater. - c.
-The following incidents involving use of force: - (1) All officer involved shootings. - (2) Physical injury caused by an officer that requires hospitalization. - (3) All in custody deaths. - (4) Less lethal incidents where the recommended finding is "out of policy". - d.
-All investigations regarding alleged violations of Human Resources Administrative Rules regarding complaints discrimination resulting in a recommended sustained finding. - Discretionary cases referred by the Chief, Branch Chief, or the IPR e.
-Director.
+The Review Board will make recommendations as to findings and proposed officer discipline to the Chief of Police. - B. Powers of the Board: - 1.
+Review incidents and investigations.
+Except as provided in Code Section 3.20.140 J., the Board shall review incidents and investigated complaints of alleged misconduct by non-probationary sworn officers ("officers") who are employed by the Portland Police Bureau ("Bureau") in the following cases: - a.
+The supervising Assistant Chief, the Director of the Independent Police Review Division of the Auditor ("IPR") or the Captain of the Internal Affairs Division of the Bureau ("IAD") controverts the findings or proposed discipline of the Reporting Unit ("RU") manager pursuant to Code Section 3.21.120. - b.
+Investigations resulting in a recommended sustained finding and the recommended discipline is suspension without pay or greater. - c.
+The following incidents involving use of force: - (1) All officer involved shootings. - (2) Physical injury caused by an officer that requires hospitalization. - (3) All in custody deaths. - (4) Any use of force where the recommended finding is "out of policy". - (5) Any other use of force case referred to the Board pursuant to Code Subsection 3.20.140 B.1.a. or Code Subsection 3.20.140 B.1.e. - d.
+All investigations regarding alleged violations of Human Resources Administrative Rules regarding complaints of discrimination resulting in a recommended sustained finding.

-- 2. Probationary sworn officers.
+- e.
+Discretionary cases referred by the Chief, Branch Chief, or the IPR Director. - 2.
+Probationary sworn officers.
 The Board shall review incidents and investigated complaints of alleged misconduct by Portland Police Bureau probationary officers when referred by the Chief, Branch Chief or the IPR Director.
 However, nothing in this section prohibits the Bureau from terminating the employment of a probationary officer without following the procedures of this section. - 3.
 Recommendations to Chief.
 The Board shall make recommendations to the Chief regarding findings and discipline.
 The Board may make recommendations regarding the adequacy and completeness of an investigation.
 The Board may also make policy or training recommendations to the Chief.
 The Board shall make recommendations as to discipline based on discipline guidelines.
-The guidelines shall be developed by the Bureau in consultation with IPR. - 4.
+The guidelines shall be developed by the Bureau in consultation with IPR - 4.
 On September 1, 2010, the Board shall replace the Use of Force and Performance Review Boards set forth in the Bureau's 2009 Manual of Policy and Procedure.
-Before September 1, 2010, the Use of Force and Performance Review Board shall review incidents and investigated cases pursuant to the existing Bureau directives.

-C. Composition of Board

-1. The Board shall be composed of five voting members and eight advisory members.
+Before September 1, 2010, the Use of Force and Performance Review Board shall review incidents and investigated cases pursuant to the existing Bureau directives. - C. Composition of Board - 1.
+The Board shall be composed of five voting members and eight advisory members.
 All Board members will be advised of every case presented to the Board.
-A quorum of four Voting Members, including the Citizen member and the RU Manager or designee, and four Advisory members is required to be present to make recommendations to the Chief.

-a.
-Voting members

-- (1) One citizen member from a pool of citizen volunteers recommended by the Auditor and confirmed by the City Council. - (a) Citizens shall be appointed for a term of no more than three years.
-Citizens may serve two full terms plus the remainder of any unexpired vacancy they may be appointed to fill. - (b) (i) The Bureau and IPR shall develop a Bureau Directive setting the criteria for Citizen selection to be approved by City Council.
-All citizen members must meet at least the following qualifications to participate on the PRB:
+A quorum of four Voting Members, including the Citizen member and the RU Manager or designee, and four Advisory members is required to be present to make recommendations to the Chief. - a.
+Voting members - (1) One citizen member from a pool of citizen volunteers recommended by the Auditor and confirmed by the City Council. - (a) Citizens shall be appointed for a term of no more than three years.
+Citizens may serve two full terms plus the remainder of any unexpired vacancy they may be appointed to fill. - (b) All citizen members must meet at least the following qualifications to participate on the PRB: - (i) Pass a background check performed by the Bureau.